ibmverse/verse-developer/_tutorials/tutorial_custom_name_picker.md

 This tutorial will get you started writing a custom name picker application for Verse.

-There is much more detailed documentation available [here][1], but it's not required to complete the tutorials.
+There is much more detailed documentation available [here][1], but it's not required to complete the tutorial.

 This is a follow on tutorial to [Your First Application for IBM Verse](tutorial_verse_developer.md)